1. Architecture

 Username: <Login provided by DQE>

-Go to the folder containing the docker-compose.yml and launch the.
+Go to the folder containing the docker-compose.yml file and run it.

 $ sudo docker-compose up